What does the placenta do?

-- Regulates the fetus’s body temperature
+- Regulates the baby’s body temperature

 The anatomy of the placenta consists of two components:

-- Fetal placenta – this is formed when the outer cells of the blastocyst (a mass of cells making up the earliest form of the embryo) divide and burrow deep into the uterus to connect to the mother’s blood supply.
-This part of the placenta starts forming 17–22 days after conception.
+- Fetal placenta – this piece forms when the outer cells of the blastocyst (the earliest form of the embryo) divide and burrow deep into the uterus to connect to the mother’s blood supply.
+It starts forming 17–22 days after conception.

 When does the placenta take over?

 At the beginning of pregnancy, a group of ovarian cells called the corpus luteum produces estrogen and progesterone.
 However, once the placenta becomes fully developed at 18–20 weeks, it can take over the production of these hormones, and the corpus luteum dissolves.
 Many people experience reduced morning sickness and more energy once the placenta takes over, usually in the second trimester.